OpenFn/docs/docs/job-writing-guide.md

 It happens all the time.

-Because of the way Javascript works, `state.data` will be evaluated before the `get()` request has finished.
+Because of the way JavaScript works, `state.data` will be evaluated before the `get()` request has finished.
 So the post will always receive a value of `undefined`.